Skip to main content

 You can always email us at support@terminal49.com if you have persistent issues.

-Now that you’ve made a tracking request, let’s see how you can list your shipments and retrieve the relevant data.
+Now that you’ve made a tracking request, the next step is to list your shipments and retrieve the tracking data.